 OPHRDC also compiles a database of physician hospital appointments (PHAL) for the MOHLTC.

-The following agreements are shared with OPHRDC:
+The following agreements govern data provided to OPHRDC:

 - MoHLTC – data sharing agreement as well as funding agreement